Germany takes back 'Islamic State' mother and her three children from Syria | DW | 23.11.2019

 According to media reports, German authorities have been investigating the mother on suspicion of membership of a terror organization and child neglect.

-Female "Islamic State" suspects have already faced detention and trial in Germany, but prosecution has been limited to suspects who traveled back of their own accord or were extradited by other countries.
+Female "Islamic State" suspects have already faced detention and trial in Germany, but prosecutions have been limited to suspects who traveled back of their own accord or were extradited by other countries.
 The case of Laura H. is the first time that German authorities themselves repatriated such a suspect.

 US girl under care of 'IS' suspect

-According to a Kurdish source, the girl from the US, who was born in 2016, was handed over to a US official at the Samalka crossing with Iraqi Kurdistan.
+According to a Kurdish source, the girl from the United States, who was born in 2016, was handed over to a US official at the Samalka crossing with Iraqi Kurdistan.

 In addition to Laura H's own children, the girl with US citizenship was also in her care, said sources cited by the mass-circulation Bild newspaper.
 Bild reported that the girl is the daughter of the woman's first husband, who is himself a US citizen.
 It was not immediately clear how the child came to be with Laura H.